Reports to: President and Chief Executive Officer

 - Trustworthy, reliable, and has integrity.

-This position is full-time non-exempt.
-The employee will work no more than 2,080 hours per annum (1.0 fte); however, specific hours to be worked each week shall vary as determined by the timing of the scholarship cycles.
+This position is part time non-exempt.
+The employee will work no more than 1,040 hours per annum (.50 FTE); however, specific hours to be worked each week shall vary as determined by the timing of specific tasks.
+This position is on-site, with a potential hybrid option.
 Compensation commensurate with experience.
-Benefits include 100% employee premium paid for medical insurance, generous paid time off, retirement plan, and organizational value of work/life balance with flexibility.
+Benefits include generous paid time off, retirement plan, and organizational value of work/life balance with flexibility.
 A successful candidate must be bondable; any job offer will be subject to a background check.
-If the employee’s regular workday falls on a Holiday recognized by BCF, the employee shall be compensated for those hours the employee is regularly scheduled to work.

 To apply, please submit a cover letter and one-page resume to firstname.lastname@example.org.
-Application review will be ongoing, with candidate review beginning no later than 12:00 pm, March 7th, 2022.
-The position will remain posted until filled.
+Application review will be ongoing, with candidate review beginning no later than 12:00 pm, September 18, 2023.
+Position will remain posted until filled.